translate/pootle/docs/developers/hacking.rst

     Also was partially reworked to ease extending it in the future.

-  If your change fixes a bug in Bugzilla, mention the bug number.
+  If your change fixes a bug in the tracker, mention the bug number.
 This way the bug is automatically closed after merging the commit.

   ::